dotnet/docs/docs/fsharp/tutorials/getting-started/getting-started-vscode.md

 [!code-fsharp[ToPigLatin](../../../../samples/snippets/fsharp/getting-started/to-pig-latin.fsx)]

 This function converts a word to a form of [Pig Latin](https://en.wikipedia.org/wiki/Pig_Latin).
-Don't worry about the details of the code - that will be covered in a [later section](getting-started-vscode#explaining-the-code).
+Don't worry about the details of the code - that will be covered in a [later section](getting-started-vscode.md#explaining-the-code).
 The next step is to execute it using F# Interactive (FSI).

 Highlight the entire function (it should be 11 lines long).
 Once it is highlighted, hold the **Alt** key and hit **Enter**.
-You'll notice a Window pop up below, and it should show something like this:
+You'll notice a window pop up below, and it should show something like this:

 ![](media/getting-started-vscode/vscode-fsi.png)